“You took the busses here?” He looked at me incredulously, “I don’t think anyone has ever done that before, how did you find your way?”

 Laksa – coconut noodles I wanted to love

 Most Singaporeans will agree that while there isn’t a specific Singaporean cuisine, two dishes stand out as unique to the city-island: carrot cake and laksa.

 Singaporean laksa is made with rice noodles, spicy coconut broth, and prawns which impart a good deal of prawn flavor into the soup.
-It’s a soup of the Peranakan cuisine which is a mixture of Chinese and Malay ethnicities, present in Panang and Melaka in Malaysia and in Singapore, as well as a few areas in Indonesia.
+It’s a soup of the Peranakan cuisine which is a mixture of Chinese and Malay ethnicities, present in Panang and Melaka in Malaysia, all over Singapore, as well as a few areas in Indonesia.

-Most locals also agree that the best place to get it is in Katong, a neighborhood of Singapore.
-I rode for 30 minutes on the bus to try this soup, apprehensive because I know that I’m not a seafood fan, but, as in the case with the stingray, am always willing to try.
+Most locals also agree that the best place to get it is in Katong, a neighborhood in Singapore.
+I rode for 30 minutes on the bus to try this soup, apprehensive because I knew that I’m not a seafood fan, but, as in the case with the stingray, was always willing to try.

 The best way to describe my feelings towards laksa is to quote my vegetarian sister, who will often say, “that looks good for people who like that kind of thing,” when a meat dish arrives at the table, appreciating that it must taste good, but not to her palette.
 That’s how I feel towards laksa.
 I can tell from the creaminess that it is hearty and tastes great, but the fishiness is just too overpowering for me.
 But don’t let me sway you if you’re a seafood lover, because everyone else who has tried it thinks I’m crazy.